Dikendev/raspberry-awards-api/README.md

 # A Scheduling and Management Solution for Business Events

-Desenvolver uma aplicação web com uma API RESTful para possibilitar a leitura da lista de indicados e vencedores da categoria Pior Filme do Golden Raspberry Awards, utilizando React para o frontend, Node.js para o backend, e MongoDB como banco de dados.
+Develop a web application with a RESTful API to enable reading the list of nominees and winners of the Worst Picture category of the Golden Raspberry Awards, using React for the frontend, Node.js for the backend, and MongoDB as the database.

 ## Dependencies and technologies